NobleSpartan6/Code-Club/2016-17/WK1/D1/Introduction/Intro.md

 Some things we will be doing this year:
 - Learning Java
-- Making simple Games
+- Making simple games
-- Understanding How Programming impacts the world
+- Understanding how programming impacts the world
-- Making website
+- Making a website
 - **Optional study** for AP Computer Science Test

 What we can accomplish this year depends on a lot of factors.